hamoid/video_export_processing/README.md

 ## Frequent issues and questions

-### I changed the location of ffmpeg and the library stopped working.
-What can I do?
+### What if I change the location of ffmpeg?

-Add `videoExport.forgetFfmpegPath()` to your setup(), run your program once, then remove that line.
-This will trigger the library asking for the location of ffmpeg again, so you can point to the new location of ffmpeg.
+The library should notice and ask you for its location again.
+The location information is saved in a json file which you can find in the library location.
+If you delete this json file the library will ask you for the location of ffmpeg and create the file again with the updated information.

 ### Sometimes the resulting mp4 video files are not working.
 Why?

 mp4 files contain essential metadata at the end of the file.
 The video export library saves this metadata when you call the `endMovie()` method.
 If you don't call it, the movie may be incomplete.
-The endMovie() method was added on version 0.1.5.
+The endMovie() method was added in version 0.1.5.

 ### I see an ffmpeg error related to "crf".
 Why?